 In May of 1981, undefeated fair-skinned heavyweight contender Gerry Cooney galvanized the attention of fair-skinned American sports fans by demolishing respected veteran Ken Norton in a mere 54 seconds.
 “Gentleman Gerry’s” astonishingly destructive performance meant that suddenly there was now just one boxing match that mattered: Cooney vs Larry Holmes for the heavyweight championship of the world.

-And yet one of the biggest and richest fights in the sport’s history didn’t happen for another 14 months.
+And yet one of the biggest and richest fights in the history of boxing didn’t happen for another fourteen months.
 There were several reasons for the delay, not least of which being Cooney’s managers holding out for an unprecedentedly huge share of the prize money for a largely untested challenger.
 But while everyone waited for the match to be made, Holmes didn’t.
 Wait, that is.
-Instead he kept busy, knocking out Leon Spinks in three rounds in June, and then taking on Renaldo Snipes in November.
+Instead he kept busy, knocking out Leon Spinks in three rounds in June, and then taking on Renaldo Snipes in November at the Civic Arena in Pittsburgh.

 Unlike Spinks, Snipes was viewed as being no threat at all to take Larry’s title or derail the big money superfight to come; the oddsmakers in Vegas didn’t even offer a betting line on the fight.
 The bout had one purpose: to keep Holmes active and sharp while he waited for his defense against Cooney to finally happen.
 It also gave Holmes a rare opportunity to compete outside of Las Vegas and in his home state of Pennsylvania.